 We are your sounding board throughout the project, however long that might be!
 Some clients we work with for 4 weeks to speedily set up their home, others we've been working with for 3+ years across various rooms & renovations or new homes.

 The general services an interior decorator can help with is furniture planning, ie. working out what items should go where.
 That could be with the furniture you already have, buying entirely new items or both.
 We also help source the right pieces to fit with the overall vision for the space.
 If you’ve been hunting for the perfect navy blue velvet armchair for years with no luck, chances are your interior designer can make it happen for you.
 We can coordinate custom pieces of furniture like bedheads with specific detailing or fabric or help you purchase off the shelf items from retail stores.
 A good interior designer will use your budget wisely!

 Interior designers can also help work out colour schemes for your wall paint, exterior walls and design schemes for your bathrooms and kitchens.
 We also have access to a range of tradespeople to make it all happen too so it’s a wise idea to get a designer on board for their contacts as well as their brains!

 Can interior designers give better discounts than retail stores?

-Most interior designers (ie. me) will pass on their trade discounts to their clients which you can expect will save you anywhere from 10-40% off the recommended retail price.
+Most interior designers will pass on their trade discounts to their clients which you can expect will save you anywhere from 10-40% off the recommended retail price.
 That goes a long way to covering the cost of your designers fees too.
 (We pass on trade pricing wherever possible).

 I think I’m on the right path but need a professional opinion.
 Can you just consult and then I go shopping myself?

 Yes absolutely you can!
-The initial consultation is your chance to pick your interior designers brain for any design decisions you might be pondering, then if you feel confident enough to go out and make the selections yourself then you’re most welcome to or we can quote to complete the sourcing for you.
+The initial consultation is your chance to pick our brains for any design decisions you might be pondering, then if you feel confident enough to go out and make the selections yourself then you’re most welcome to or we can quote to complete the sourcing for you.